top of page

 2006

-A group called the New Hampshire Rail Trail Coalition forms around an ambitious objective of building a continuous off-road trail from Salem to Lebanon.
-The Merrimack River Greenway Trail would be the connecting link between the Northern Rail Trail in Boscawen and the Salem-to-Concord bike path in Pembroke.
+The New Hampshire Rail Trail Coalition forms around the goal of building a continuous off-road trail from Salem to Lebanon.
+The MRGT is envisioned as the Concord link between the Northern Rail Trail and a future Salem-to-Concord bikeway.

 2009